 Each soldier has his/her own air-conditioned room (with cable TV and wireless internet connection), for the entire duration of their service, and enjoys home cooked meals, laundry services (volunteers take their laundry when the soldier comes home for the weekend, and return it clean, folded and ready to go back to the army when the soldier returns) a club room and library, leisure and recreation activities.

-ADOPTIVE FAMILIES, STAFF & VOLUNTEERS
+STAFF & VOLUNTEERS:

 Since opening in early 2013, HaBayit shel Benji has become "the Home" for lone combat soldiers in Israel.